Skip to main content

 Total interest: ~$2,975 (saves $675)

 Verdict: Avalanche saves $675 over 38 months.
 Worth it if you'll stay disciplined.
-Snowball delivers the $500 BNPL "win" in month 1, which keeps many people engaged — the $675 of extra interest is a worthwhile motivation tax for some personalities.
+Snowball delivers the $500 BNPL "win" in month 1, which keeps many people engaged, and the $675 of extra interest can be a worthwhile motivation tax for some personalities.

 Australian-Specific Considerations